-The above are not an exclusive list of inefficient ways of practicing, but simply changing one of these bad habits, let alone all three, will immediately start taking you out of the guitar playing rut you’re in.
+The above is not an exclusive list of inefficient ways of practicing, but simply changing one of these bad habits, let alone all three, will immediately start taking you out of the guitar-playing rut you’re in.

 Conclusion: You may get stuck again.
 Don’t panic!

 If you’re stuck in a rut in your guitar playing right now, I hope the above advice will help you get out of it as quickly as possible.

 However, over time, when your skills will have improved and your goals become even more ambitious, you may get stuck again.